10 best badminton racquets in india featured image swag swami article

 Synthetic Grip

-Synthetic grips are usually made of durable rubber.
-They are smooth to the touch and do not need replacement too frequently.
-However, they can get uncomfortable during long practice sessions as they do not absorb sweat at all.
+Synthetic grips are typically made of durable rubber, offering a smooth touch and requiring less frequent replacement.
+However, they can become uncomfortable during long practice sessions as they don’t absorb sweat effectively.

-A standard product is synthetic overgrip which you can purchase this in a roll.
-It is very thin and quite stretchable.
-Players usually wrap it around tears in their synthetic grips.
-Do not wrap it over a towel grip!
+One popular synthetic product is the synthetic overgrip, available in rolls.
+It is thin and stretchable, often used to wrap around tears in synthetic grips.
+Avoid wrapping it over a towel grip.

 Towel Grip